yorkbill/get-support/create-case.md

   1. From the Contact support section, click **Create a case**.
   1. Select the type of issue that you need help with.
   1. Complete the required fields.
+     * To maintain device security and service security, do not include any device or service credentials within case responses.
+The response fields are not intended for Personal Information or Sensitive Data.
+Information entered into these fields is retained to provide the best support experience.
   1. Optional:
     * Attach files and resources to provide more details about the issue you're experiencing.
     * Add another user to the case if the user is in the account.
 For more information, see [Adding users to your case management access group](/docs/get-support?topic=get-support-access#add-user-access-group).